-In 1910 a Rolex watch was the first watch to receive the Swiss Certificate of Chronomantic Precision presented by the Official Watch Rating Centre in Bienne.
-Just four years later, he was awarded a class “A” precision certificate by Kew Observatory located in Great Britain!
+In 1910, a Rolex watch was the first watch to receive the Swiss Certificate of Chronomantic Precision presented by the Official Watch Rating Centre in Bienne.
+Just four years later, he was awarded a class “A” precision certificate by Kew Observatory in Great Britain!

 Legendaries like Warren Buffett, J.F Kennedy, and Winston Churchill have worn Rolex watches.
-You can only imagine the effortless style, precision, and craftsmanship were the selling point to these iconic people.
+You can only imagine the effortless style, precision, and craftsmanship were the selling point for these iconic people.

 Rolex watches have an array of gemstones and precious metals, and all these add to their value.

-Did you know Rolex watches are the only watches made out of 904L type steel?
-Typically most watches are made out of 316L steel, stainless steel, and other metals or alloys.
+Did you know that Rolex watches are the only watches made out of 904L type steel?
+Typically most watches are made from 316L steel, stainless steel, and other metals or alloys.

 Rolex watches use 18ct gold, a princely alloy composed of 750‰ pure gold.
 They also have Everose, Rolex’s exclusive pink gold alloy.